ESMValGroup/ESMValTool/CONTRIBUTING.md

 ### NCL

 Because there is no standard best practices document for NCL, we use [PEP8](https://www.python.org/dev/peps/pep-0008/) for NCL code as well, with some minor adjustments to accomodate for differences in the languages.
 The most important difference is that for NCL code the indentation should be 2 spaces instead of 4.
+Use the command `nclcodestyle /path/to/file.ncl` to check if your code follows the style guide.

 ### R